ricardodeazambuja/ricardodeazambuja.github.io/_posts/2017-02-28-Nohup_magic.md

 $ disown -h job_number_you_just_found
 ```

-**Addendum:**
+**UPDATE (05/03/2017):**

-Today (05/03/2017), I was launching some simulations on a server and I decided to do it using `&&` to make sure the next step would only be executed if the previous had finished without errors.
+Today, I was launching some simulations on a server and I decided to do it using `&&` to make sure the next step would only be executed if the previous had finished without errors.
 The [solution](http://unix.stackexchange.com/questions/47230/how-to-execute-multiple-command-using-nohup), using `nohup`:

 ```
 $ nohup sh -c 'first_command && second_command' &